Or create a link with the address #brevoConversationsExpanded:

 Place the block anywhere on the page:

-Conversations will occupy the whole block.
+Conversations occupies the entire block.

 Insert this code before the widget code: